We fed this blog post to DiffBeats. Listen to the result →

 Try It

 Install the GitHub App at diffbeats.com.
 Free tier, no credit card.
-Comment /songify on your next PR and see what your diff sounds like.
+Comment /songify on your next PR and see what your code sounds like.

 Your best commit deserves more than a green checkmark.